Filter parts

 Left-hand side

-it makes sense of offering the starts_with
+it makes sense to offer the starts_with

 operator, but when the property is of kind number